-Pesto Pappardelle - this pasta with pesto and blistered tomatoes couldn't be easier.
+Pesto Pappardelle with blistered tomatoes couldn't be easier.
 Loaded with flavor, it's the perfect, quick weeknight meal.

 Pasta is always a family favorite around our house.
 It's the perfect go-to meal anytime.
 It's inexpensive, fast-cooking, and pantry friendly.